New Zealand Residential Real Estate Market Analysis 2023

 Rent: Landlord and tenant can freely agree on the rent, and any increases are allowed provided that the landlord gives sufficient notice or there has been no rent increase over the last six months.
 A tenant can call upon a Tenancy Tribunal for rental assessment if he thinks the increase is excessive.

 NZ Prime Minister Jacinda Ardern won a second term in office in a landslide victory during the October 2020 general elections.
-Ardern campaigned on various social issues including housing affordability and homelessness, improved healthcare, and child poverty.
+Ardern vowed to tackle various social issues including housing affordability and homelessness, improved healthcare, and child poverty.
 She won praise internationally for her handling of two major crises – the 2019 Christchurch mosque shooting, and the 2020 Covid-19 outbreak.